mcrrobinson/Discord-patch/README.md

 ```
 CRTL + SHIFT + I
 ```
 This will open the developer options including the CSS navigation, API requests and the console suggesting you work for Discord.
+The bind is the same accross; Linux, MacOS and Windows.

 ## CSS Main Elements
 ### Views